Ludwig von Mises: World War I

-Inter-War Period: founding Austrian Institute of Economic Research and fleeing the Anschluss
+Interwar period: founding the Austrian Institute and fleeing the Nazis

-In 1927 Ludwig von Mises alongside fellow economist Friedrich August von Hayek established the Austrian Institute of Economic Research.
-The institute was modeled after the Ernst Wagemann's Berlin-based Institute for Economic Research.
-After the war, the institute was revived by Franz Nemschak under the name Austrian Institute for Economic Research.
+In 1927 Ludwig von Mises alongside fellow economist Friedrich August von Hayek established the Austrian Institute for Business-Cycle Research.
+The institute was modeled after Ernst Wagemann's Berlin-based Institute for Business-Cycle Research.
+After the war, the institute was revived by Franz Nemschak as the Austrian Institute of Economic Research.

-In 1934, Mises fled from Austria to Switzerland to escape the Nazis and in 1940 he emigrated from to the United States.
+In 1934, Mises fled from Austria to Switzerland to escape the Nazis, and in 1940 he emigrated from Switzerland to the United States.
 On the day German forces entered Vienna during the Anschluss, they raided his apartment, confiscating his papers and library.
-These were believed to be lost or destroyed until rediscovered decades later in Soviet archives.
+These were believed to be lost or destroyed until rediscovered decades later in the Soviet archives in Moscow by Richard Ebeling and his wife Anna.
 At that time, Mises was living in Geneva, Switzerland.
 However, with the imminent Nazi occupation of France threatening to isolate Switzerland within Axis-controlled territory, he and his wife fled through France and reached the United States via Spain and Portugal.

 Work in the United States

-In 1940, Mises and his wife left Austria, by then a territory of Nazi Germany, and emigrated to New York City in the United States.
+In 1940, Mises and his wife arrived in New York City.
 He had come to the United States under a grant by the Rockefeller Foundation.
 Like many other classical liberal scholars who fled to the United States, he received support from the William Volker Fund to obtain a position in American universities.
 Mises became a visiting professor at New York University and held this position from 1945 until his retirement in 1969, though he was not salaried by the university.
 Businessman and libertarian commentator Lawrence Fertig, a member of the New York University Board of Trustees, funded Mises and his work.

 For part of this period, Mises studied currency issues for the Pan-Europa movement, which was led by Richard von Coudenhove-Kalergi, a fellow New York University faculty member and Austrian exile.
 In 1947, Mises became one of the founding members of the Mont Pelerin Society.

 In 1962, Mises received the Austrian Decoration for Science and Art for political economy at the Austrian Embassy in Washington, D.C.

 Mises retired from teaching at the age of 87 and died on October 10, 1973, at age 92.
 He is buried at Ferncliff Cemetery in Hartsdale, New York.
 Grove City College houses the 20,000-page archive of Mises papers and unpublished works.
 The personal library of Mises was given to Hillsdale College as bequeathed in his will.

 At one time, Mises praised the work of writer Ayn Rand, and she generally looked on his work with favor, but the two had a volatile relationship, with strong disagreements for example over the moral basis of capitalism.
 The two thinkers' disagreement reached a critical point during a dinner conversation where Mises reportedly lost his temper and agreed that Rand was "a little Jewish girl who doesn’t know anything" during a heated argument, despite himself being Jewish.
+This was thought by the audience to be caused by impaired hearing on his part.